AndoryuRenoa/MochiJumpLevelEditor/README.md

 The backend is communicating effectively with the client and the MySQL server both ways.

-*Currently attempting to load this project to an instance on google cloud*
+*Currently attempting to load this project to an instance on google cloud.
+Need to create a runnable jar to deploy on the virtual machine*

 The last step is to tie it to the MochiJump app